 All subgrantees are required to establish and maintain adequate accounting systems and financial records and to accurately account for funds awarded to them.
 They must have a financial management system in place that is able to record and report on the receipt, obligation, and expenditure of grant funds.
 Subgrantees must properly track the use of award funds and maintain adequate supporting documentation including maintaining proper documentation for all paid grant and match staff and volunteer time reported.
-Further information is available in the DOJ Financial Guide at https://ojp.gov/financialguide/doj/pdfs/DOJ FinancialGuide.pdf.
+Further information is available in the DOJ Financial Guide at https://ojp.gov/financialguide/doj/pdfs/DOJ_FinancialGuide.pdf.

-31 Record Access and Retention
+31. Grant Record Access and Retention

 The subgrantee agrees promptly to provide, upon request, documentation related to this award.
 Subgrantee must provide access, including performance measurement information, in addition to the financial records, supporting documents, statistical records, and other pertinent records indicated at 2 C.F.R.
 200.333.
+The subgrantee must authorize DCJS, Office for Victims of Crime (OVC) and/or the Office of the Chief Financial Officer (OCFO), and its representatives, access to and the right to examine all records, books, paper, or documents related to this CASA grant.